jwillbold/slog-telegraf/README.md

 ## Performance
 The project comes with a benchmark test for the serialization.
 On the test machine, the serializer is capable of serializing ~1 mio messages per second.

+If you care more about performance and less about every log message actually arriving, which is also the design philosophy of slog, it is recommended to use the UDP socket.